dotnetcore/FlubuCore/README.md

 * Implement a new feature.
 * Discuss potential ways to improve project.
 * Improve existing implementation, performance, etc.
+* If u like the project please don't forget to give it a star so that the community get's bigger.

 ## Release Notes